Burke-Lauenroth-Lab/workflow_guidelines/README.md

     * Local branches: `git branch`
     * Remote branches: `git branch -r`
     * List of remote connections: `git remote -v`

+* __Error reporting__: If you come across a bug in our code, please do something about it.
+    * You can report it as a new issue, e.g.,  [here](https://github.com/Burke-Lauenroth-Lab/Rsoilwat/issues) for Rsoilwat, and communicate with the person who committed the buggy code.
+    * If you can fix the problem yourself, then can create a new branch, improve the code, test the code and check that the changes did not break anything, and create a pull request (the commit message can automatically close the issue number(s); see workflow below).

 ## Workflow